microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUser.md

 This example updates the specified user's as minors with parental consent.

+- `-ObjectId` Specifies the ID as a user principal name (UPN) or ObjectId.
+- `-ConsentProvidedForMinor` Sets whether consent has to obtained for minors.
+Allowed values: null, granted, denied, and notRequired.

 ### Example 4: Set the specified user's parameter

 ```powershell